Amber C. Rawls

 In 2007, Amber was requested to assist with the instruction of professional development courses, and in 2008, was officially transferred to the Morehouse Parish Sheriff's Office Training Division.

 Amber both developed and instructed in-service training courses for the Corrections Division and the Patrol Division; managed an online training system for all members of the Morehouse Parish Sheriff's Office; wrote, managed, and was project director for numerous grants; maintained the agency's social websites and training website; taught the Louisiana P.O.S.T.
 Level III certification course; collaborated with the University of Louisiana at Monroe Criminal Justice Department; instructed at the North Delta Regional (Police) Training Academy; and received certification as a Louisiana P.O.S.T.
 Corrections Master Instructor.

-In 2015, Amber was hired by Louisiana Delta Community College in Monroe, Louisiana, and currently leads the Department of Criminal Justice where she instructs and creates educational curriculum for those seeking an associate's degree in the field of Criminal Justice.
+Amber was hired in 2015 by Louisiana Delta Community College in Monroe, Louisiana, and currently leads the Department of Criminal Justice where she instructs and creates educational curriculum for those seeking an associate's degree in the field of Criminal Justice.

 In 2021, Amber returned to active law enforcement with the Morehouse Parish Sheriff's Office where she is currently employed.